The power of music & audio

 Veteran audiophile Robert Schryer reflects on whether the sun has truly set on the hobby, acknowledging generational shifts and rising costs while highlighting a quieter, evolving passion for sound that still runs deep.

-How to Play in a Rock Band, 13: Adventures at the 2025 Montauk Music Festival
+How to Play in a Rock Band, 14: Show Me the Money!

 If music is therapy, why doesn’t insurance pay for my sound system?